-Structural skids allow for the mounting of equipment to a piping system, and for fabrication to be conducted in a shop environment.
+Structural skids allow for the mounting of equipment to a piping system, and for fabrication to occur in a shop environment.
 This reduces cost and complexity compared to equipment integration in this field.
 In this article, you will learn about skid engineering, design, construction, testing, and accessories.

-Structural skids are cost effective and can be built quickly.
-They are designed to contain either a complete process system or a serve a specific function.
+Structural skids provide cost-effectiveness and quick turn fabrication.
+Their design may contain either a complete process system or to serve a specific function.
 Structural skids may also systematize a manufacturing process into logical units.

-While skid designs vary according to client specifications, the following elements are recognized in all skids:
+While skid designs vary according to client specifications, all skids provide the following elements:

-- Portable design – Skid systems provide easy transport over field fabrication units are self-contained units and built within frames.
+- Portable design – Skid systems provide self containment and easier transport over field fabrication units.

 - Accessibility – Skids have an accessible layout that is compliant to codes and regulations while allowing access to critical process equipment.

-- Small footprint – Tanks, piping, and necessary process equipment are organized to take up the smallest amount of room possible.
+- Small footprint – The organization of tanks, piping, and necessary process equipment allows for the smallest footprint possible.

-- Controlled assembly – Skids are typically built in a controlled facility where access to welding materials, pneumatic air, and overhead lifts is available.
+- Controlled assembly – Skid usually occurs in a controlled facility where access to welding materials, pneumatic air, and overhead lifts is available.

-- Process Connections – Process connections can be gathered into one spot on the skid or placed at “tie-points” that have been specified by the client.
+- Process Connections – Process connections can gather into one spot on the skid or be placed at “tie-points” that have been specified by the client.

-- Factory Acceptance Testing (FAT) – The FAT is completed before skids are shipped to the site, ensuring the system operates as designed and on-site startup time is reduced.
+- Factory Acceptance Testing (FAT) – A completed FAT prior to shipment ensures the system operates as designed and reduces on-site startup time.

-Engineering a skid requires determination of main member size, cross member size, intermediate angle iron, and floor plate thickness.
-Static, dynamic, and quasi-static forces must be considered for beam sizing and construction.
-Skid rigidity is a major factor of beam size and is measured by allowance deflection in inches.
+Engineering a skid requires the determination of main member size, cross member size, intermediate angle iron, and floor plate thickness.
+In beam sizing and construction, engineers should consider static, dynamic, and quasi-static forces require consideration.
+Skid rigidity provides a major factor in sizing a beam size and measures by allowance deflection in inches.
 This number is calculated by taking the length of the skid in inches and dividing by a set integer.
 Typical skids receive rigidity requirements of L/240 whereas demanding applications may see rigidity requirements of up to L/960.

 Static skid design evaluates stress and buckling of members under constant load forces.
-The following static loads are also analyzed:
+The following static loads require analysis:

 - Dead loads, including permanent equipment weight.